Richard Lapish (1923 - 2020) - Obituary

 Richard William Lapish

-Lehigh Acres - Richard William Lapish, 97, of Lehigh Acres passed away Saturday, September 12, 2020.
-He was born in Ohio on May 3, 1923 to Harry and Edna Lapish.
-He served in the US Navy during WWII.
+Richard William Lapish, 97, of Lehigh Acres, passed away Saturday, September 12, 2020.
+He was born in Ohio on May 3, 1923, to Harry and Edna Lapish.
+He served in the U.S. Navy during WWII.
 He received a Bachelors of Education from Bowling Green State University and his Masters of Education from Toledo University.
 He married Edith Stuber in 1948.